k4j8/filetailor/README.md

 `filetailor.yaml` ("the YAML") controls which files sync to which devices.

-You can add/remove files to/from the YAML by running `filetailor add PATHS` and `filetailor remove PATHS` (local paths are okay).
+You can add/remove files to and from the YAML by running `filetailor add PATHS` and `filetailor remove PATHS` (local paths are okay).
 Alternatively, you can update the YAML manually by following the comments within.

 The YAML also defines variables, which are strings to replace when restoring to a specific device, such as a path to a file that differs between devices.
 See the [FAQ](https://github.com/k4j8/filetailor/wiki/FAQ) in the wiki for examples.

 ### Usage

 To backup all files defined in the YAML from the local device to the sync folder, run `filetailor backup`.
+Lines/blocks matching the device name will be commented out as they are copied to the sync folder.

 To restore all files defined in the YAML from the sync folder to the local device, run `filetailor restore`.
+Lines/blocks matching the device name will be uncommented as they are copied to the local device.

-To list all available commands, run `filetailor --help` or `filetailor COMMAND --help` for command details.
+To list all available commands, run `filetailor --help`.
+For command details, run `filetailor COMMAND --help`.

 ## Line-Specific Control

 You can control the contents of individual files by device with line-specific controls such as the [Example Usage](https://github.com/k4j8/filetailor#example-usage) above.
 There are two types of line-specific controls: single-line and multi-line.

 To use a single-line control, append a tag to the line you want to be commented out on other devices.
-The line will be commented out on all devices *except* those listed within the tag.
+During backup, any lines tagged for the current device will be commented out.
+During restore, lines tagged for the current device will be uncommented.
 Single-line control tag format:
 <pre><code class="text">(Code being controlled) <i>COMMENT_SYM</i><b>{filetailor</b> <i>DEVICES</i>...<b>}</b></code></pre>
 `COMMENT_SYM` is any symbol(s) used for comments and must be preceded by at least one space.